Famous/framework/README.md

 ## Setup &amp; installation

-The easiest way to get started is the Famous CLI (via its `framework` branch).
+The easiest way to get started is the Famous CLI.
 Scaffolding is provided because the Famous Framework includes a set of custom local development tools which, while not required to use the framework, make creating components more straightforward.
 (We'll soon be documenting how to use the framework without any build tools.)

 First, **make sure you have [Node.js](http://nodejs.org) installed, at least version `0.12`.** (We hope to support Node.js `0.10` in the near future.)
 Then, to get started, create a new folder for your project:

     $ mkdir my-new-folder # A new folder to hold your code
     $ cd my-new-folder

-Next, install a special version of the Famous CLI (the `framework` branch):
+Next, install the Famous CLI (if you haven't already):

-    $ npm cache clean
-    $ npm install -g 'git://github.com/Famous/famous-cli.git#framework'
+    npm install -g famous-cli
-    # ^ This installs the Famous CLI.
-You may need to 'sudo' this

-Then, with the install of the special Famous CLI version complete, run a command to scaffold a new framework project in the directory you created above:
+Then, rscaffold a new framework project in the directory:

     $ famous framework-scaffold
     ?
-Enter a username: jane-doe
-    ?
 Enter your component's name: todos
     ?
 Does the project name "jane-doe:todos" look ok?
-Yes Created framework scaffold in current working directory!
-    $ npm install
+Yes Installing npm dependencies and running setup tasks...
+    (Lots of installation messages here)
     $ npm run dev

 Once the local server and watchers are running, surf to [localhost:1618/](http://localhost:1618/).
 Changes you make to files within the `components/` folder will trigger automatic reload.

-(Note: The reason you need to type in a username during the setup process is just an initial gesture toward an integration between Famous Framework and Famous Hub.
-Currently, during the scaffold process, it's only used to generate a namespaced folder structure for your project.)

 ### Windows